microsoft/azure-cosmos-db-sampler/README.md

-# Azure Cosmos Sampler
+# Azure Cosmos DB Sampler

-The Azure Cosmos Sampler Plugin allows you to make queries to your Azure Cosmos DB instance from [Apache JMeter](https://jmeter.apache.org/).
-After executing your queries, you will get back the CosmosDB metrics in your response body that you can view from the `View Results Tree` lisenter.
+The Azure Cosmos DB Sampler Plugin allows you to make queries to your Azure Cosmos DB instance from [Apache JMeter](https://jmeter.apache.org/).
+After executing your queries, you will get back the Cosmos DB metrics in your response body that you can view from the `View Results Tree` lisenter.
 Furthermore, if you want to view the metrics in application insights, you can send these to your Azure Monitor instance with the [AppInsights Backend Listener](https://github.com/adrianmo/jmeter-backend-azure) plugin.
 More details below about how to get that piece up and running.